InverterNetwork/contracts/docs/Modules/MilestoneManager_Documentation.md

 `function submitMilestone(uint id, bytes calldata submissionData) external;`

 This function submits a milestone.
 Only callable by addresses holding the contributor role and everts if id invalid, milestone not yet started, or milestone is already completed.
-It is a relay function that routes the function call via the proposal.

 #### Parameters